phalcon-orphanage/docs/en/reference/views.rst

 Template Engines
 ----------------
+Template Engines helps designers to create views without use a complicated syntax.
+Phalcon includes a powerful and fast templating engine called :doc:`Volt <volt>`.

-:doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` allows you to use other template engines instead of plain PHP.
-This helps developers to create and design views using an external template engine.
+Additionally, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` allows you to use other template engines instead of plain PHP or Volt.

 Using a different template engine, usually requires complex text parsing using external PHP libraries in order to generate the final output for the user.
-This usually increases the number of resources that your application is using.
+This usually increases the number of resources that your application are using.

-If an external template engine is used, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` provides exactly the same view hierarchy and it's still possible to access the API inside these templates.
+If an external template engine is used, :doc:`Phalcon\\Mvc\\View <../api/Phalcon_Mvc_View>` provides exactly the same view hierarchy and it's still possible to access the API inside these templates with a little more effort.

+The component uses adapters, these help Phalcon to speak with those external template engines in a unified, let's see how to do that integration.

 Creating your own Template Engine Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^